dsaisrih/dsaisrih/README.md

 I am a technology enthusiast focused on **Cyber Security, AI Vision, and Software Development**.
 I enjoy building practical systems, solving logic-heavy problems, and designing projects that are both efficient and secure.

-I like:
-- writing clean and optimized code
-- building computer vision and security-based applications
-- exploring database design and system architecture
-- experimenting with creative tech-themed projects
-- understanding how systems work from data flow to deployment

 ---

 # ⚙️ TECHNICAL FOCUS